AhmedKhan-GH/InventoryManager/documentation/Schemas.md

-    FOREIGN KEY (item_parent) REFERENCES Items(item_guid) ON DELETE CASCADE, -- deleting an item will delete all of its children, so contingencies to -- relocate these children to the parent above need to be implemented
+    FOREIGN KEY (item_parent) REFERENCES Items(item_guid) ON DELETE CASCADE, -- deleting an item will delete all of its children, so contingencies to -- relocate these children to the parent above need to be implemented -- only an admin can call true deletion with password confirmation

     item_owner VARCHAR(31) NOT NULL,
     -- username of the user who created an item